zaeemyousaf/zaeem/README.md

-## Self Written Programs and Algorithms for academic and research purposes.
+## Programs and Algorithms for entertainment, academic and research purposes.
+### Author: Zaeem Yousaf

-Everyone is free to copy, modify and share with others.
+Everyone is free to copy the code, modify and share with others.

 Each directory contains further help